localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 Let's look at how this works.

-_Note: Ephemeral instances are in an early public preview.
+_Note: Ephemeral Instances is in public preview.
 We'd love for you to try them out and give us your feedback, but, as this is an early preview release, you can expect some rough edges._

 ## Create an Ephemeral Instance with the Web App